joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6819788/2025/11/19/nwsl-mvp-temwa-chawinga-current/

 **Robert L. Stirm, Returning P.O.W. in Pulitzer-Winning Photo, Dies at 92**\
-`The image immortalized a Vietnam Veteran’s joyous homecoming to his beaming family but hid the painful truth about a marriage that was about to end.`\
+`The image immortalized a Vietnam veteran’s joyous homecoming to his beaming family but hid the painful truth about a marriage that was about to end.`\
 https://nytimes.com/2025/11/19/obituaries/robert-stirm-dead.html